 If you are losing your hair, don’t let it overwhelm you.
 Stop asking the question “Can dandruff cause hair loss?”
 Stop asking “Why me?”
 You can get rid of dandruff, but not necessarily stop the hair loss.
 You are not alone.

 It may be time to develop a new image.
-A beautifully trimmed beard and moustache will draw attention away from the top of your head and reignite your self-confidence.
+A beautifully trimmed beard and mustache will draw attention away from the top of your head and reignite your self-confidence.
 A happier you is a better you.
 Go for it.